-Good Energy’s Clean Energy Specialist Rory Fox-Evans took on an unusual activity in lockdown – inventing a new biodigester to help Tanzanian communities, and in doing so protect elephant populations.
+Good Energy’s Clean Energy Specialist Rory Fox-Evans took on an unusual activity in lockdown – inventing a new biodigester to help communities in Tanzania, and in doing so protect elephant populations.
 For International Day for Biological Diversity, he tell us his story.

 Like many people in early 2020, I could never have predicted how the year would turn out – but it provided some unexpected opportunities I couldn’t turn down.
 I have met and worked with some interesting people, to change the lives of both humans and animals – hopefully for the better!